-Some time ago I gave a lecture to Estonian Business School MBA students.
-The lecture topic is content marketing strategy and it gives an overview how to use blogs, content and social media to drive business results for your brand.
+Some time ago I gave a lecture to Estonian Business School's MBA students.
+The lecture topic is content marketing strategy, and it gives an overview how to use blogs, content and social media to drive business results for your brand.

 Content marketing goals are notoriously hard to measure.
 Tracking how a potential customer moves in the sales funnel is difficult.
 The time from the first visit to a blog post to a completed transaction can take days or even weeks.
 This journey may contain dozens of visits on different devices.

 The time lag is why many marketers measure the easy results.
 Number of visitors, bounce rate, and other vanity metrics.

 - Sales and leads – the goal of all marketing is to sell more!
 Everything else is just there to help.
 Finding a way to connect your content marketing efforts to revenue is the most important task you have.

 - Branding – branding or top of the funnel marketing is notoriously hard to measure because there are so many channels that play a role in building your brand.
 Putting the finger on an exact value content marketing added to that is hard.

 - Lead nurturing – this is one of the most measurable parts of the content marketing activities.
 You can see how specific content helps to keep prospects in the sales cycle and lead them to the transaction.

 - Retention – keeping your existing customers coming back.
 Your goal is to deliver value so that they remember you and wouldn’t get any ideas about going to competitors.

 Always try to connect the metrics you measure to the sales and revenue.